doctrine/phpcr-odm-documentation/en/reference/working-with-objects.rst

 Documents and the Identity Map
 ------------------------------

+Objects managed by Doctrine PHPCR-ODM are called *documents*.
 Every document has an identifier, which is its PHPCR path.
 The path is unique inside the workspace.
 Take the following example, where you find an article with the headline "Hello World" with the ID ``/cms/article/hello-world``: